04 Aug Dealing with a Critical Bank Exam: A Case Study in Using the Right Tool for the Job

 But the FDIC wasn’t satisfied at the next exam.
 “No way, not even close,” examiners said, according to Lane.

 “We had data.
 We didn’t have the rationale for the assumptions that created the data,” Lane said.
 Nor did the board know what the stress tests really showed, and whether the bank’s growth strategy was too risky.

 Enter the Invictus Group, with a proprietary stress testing advisory service that stresses the entire bank portfolio using a PD/LGD methodology.
 The results demonstrate how much capital a bank would need under a severely adverse economic downturn.
-An Invictus team of experts customizes the tests to a bank’s specifications.
+Experts can customize the tests to a bank’s specifications.

 “I loved it.
 I thought it was exactly what we needed for two reasons.
 We had to comply with the CRE guidance.
 Period,” Lane said.
 “What I liked, and hadn’t experienced before, was we always struggled with what the rest of the portfolio was doing.
 The Invictus stress testing addresses all of that.
 We have a really holistic view of all the risk in our portfolio.”

 Once Invictus came on board, the management team had a short window to present the new stress test results to the board before the examiners returned.
 This time, the presentation wasn’t just data.
 It included charts and analytical findings that showed precisely how much capital the bank would need in an economic crisis.
 And it reinforced to the board that the management’s strategy was indeed safe, even with the high concentrations.

 “It was almost like they took a collective deep breath.
 They had this dark cloud hanging over them.
 They took what the FDIC was telling them, that this was risky, and they were very concerned,” Lane said.
 “Once the information was presented in a way that made sense, and they saw the impact of an adverse scenario and knew it wasn’t going to the break the bank, they really appreciated it.”